nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note: Please enter a valid repository URL.
 Taskmania is an offline application and can only check the validity of the URL, and not whether the repository exists.

-Example: `add n/Blair project dl/29-02-2020 00:00:00 ru/http://github.com/a/b.git d/Coding in Greenwich tg/hell tg/abs`

-Adds a new project with the
+Example: `add n/Blair project dl/29-02-2020 00:00:00 ru/http://github.com/a/b.git d/Coding in Greenwich tg/hell tg/abs` adds a new project with the following:
-- projectName Blair project
+- name of 'Blair project'
 - deadline of 29 February 2020 midnight
-- URL for the team repository
+- URL for the team repository as http://github.com/a/b.git
-- Coding in Greenwich as the description
+- description as 'Coding in Greenwich'
 - 2 tags "hell" and "abs"

-### 2.2.3 Delete a project from the catalogue `delete`
+### 2.2.3 Delete a project from the catalogue `delete` (Tai Wen Le Lucas)

 Deletes a project and all associated information from the project catalogue.